tenacioustechie/DevMachineSetup/readme.md

 ## Setup Dev Drives

+NOTE: manual setup recomended at this point in time, scripted version doesn't work full.

 Dev drives are a new Microsoft Windows feature that can improve build times and performance when coding.
 This is mostly focused at your code directory, npm cache directory, and nuget package cache directory as they contain thousands of files.

 Use the 'About this PC' in control panel to work out what edition of Windows 11 you are running.